 If you want a less intense usage cycle, media players and looped MP3 files can do the trick.
 Of course, you may want to keep the display on but not hear the music, so be sure to turn the volume down or off.

 You can also, of course, simply use your phone normally.
 This isn’t a standardized test so it’s not a great benchmark, but it will help you peg your personal real-world usage.
-Whatever method you use, be sure to download the Battery Graph app.
-This will keep track of your battery use so you can see just how long it lasted.

 While there aren’t as many free tools available for benchmarking Android phones as there are for benchmarking PCs, the apps available are decent.
 If you’re interested in gaining a clear, objective perspective on your phone’s performance, these apps are the way to do it.